 Search engine optimization is, simply, the tactic and strategy of working to ensure your website or company shows up toward the top of results in Google, Bing, or a different search engine.

 Content marketing, meanwhile, is when you use good on-page content to engage audiences and customers, often resulting in links and traffic from major websites and social media.
-In turn these links from other websites increase leads and improve the SEO of your site.
+In turn, these links from other websites increase leads and improve the SEO of your site.

-You might already follow where this is going: there is no conflict.
-Read the two definitions above, again, if you need to.
 SEO is about getting more people to your website through organic traffic and positioning in the SERPS (search engine result pages).
 Content marketing is about creating content that inspires people to share and link to.

 There is no competition, no conflict, no choice: if you want to be successful, you don’t choose one or the other.
 You do both.